A renter's guide to saving energy and water

 Being water efficient helps make every drop and dollar count.
 There are many actions to take to use water wisely at home and in the garden to help secure water for our future.

 - Consider water-efficient appliances and fixtures.
 When buying a new appliance or fixture, consider a water-efficient model.
 Look for the Water Efficiency Labelling and Standards (WELS) rating.

 - Using taps efficiently.
 A tap leaking at the rate of one drip per second wastes more than 12,000 litres of water a year.
 Save water by fixing any leaking taps as soon as possible.
 You can reduce your water use by installing aerators.
 Aerators limit water flow and can be fitted to the inside or outside of taps.
 You may have to check with your landlord before going ahead.

 - Installing water-efficient showerheads.
 If you have old inefficient showerheads, trying asking your landlord to replace them with water-efficient models as these use around one-third of the water and could save more than $160 a year on energy and water bills.

 - Reduce garden water use.
-A traditional green lawn can use up to 90 per cent of your gardening water.
+A traditional green lawn can use up to 90% of your gardening water.
 You can reduce this by setting your mower to cut at 4 centimetres or higher.
 You can also reduce your garden water use by improving watering practices and choosing water-efficient products.

 Talking to your landlord or estate agent